bbauska/UC-Davis-JS-Basics/readme.md

   alt="Inspect console right side of screen." />

 <p>Right click on the white area and choose inspect.
 And that&apos;ll bring up
 the inspector in Chrome.
 And again, I&apos;m in Chrome.
 And when I do that, it might put the inspector over here it might do some different kinds of things.
 Some different buttons might be selected.
 But what you can do is you can use these buttons here.
 You can arrange this thing, make it bigger or smaller.
 You can use these buttons to move this inspector around.
 So this button here will allow me to choose where I want it to display.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 54. inspect console docking button (40) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image054.png?raw=true"
   style="width:50%"
-  title="Inspect console docking button to bottom of screen" alt="Inspect console docking button to bottom of screen." />
+  title="Inspect console docking button at bottom of screen" alt="Inspect console docking button at bottom of screen." />

 <p>Right now, it&apos;s on the right but I could put it on the left or I could
 put it on the bottom.
 I want it on the bottom in this case.</p>